- Academic Session 2020-21

 - Student mobility

-1. I am due to be going on exchange or Erasmus in second semester (January 2021) - will this still be going ahead?
+1. I have an offer to go on exchange or Erasmus in first semester (September 2021) - will this still be going ahead?

-Where it has been possible (where borders are open and travel restrictions permit), mobility is going ahead.
-The Go Abroad Team have students headed to Europe, Hong Kong, Japan, South Africa, South Korea and the USA (as at 13.01.21).
+Where it is possible (where borders are open and travel restrictions permit), mobility will be going ahead.
+The Go Abroad Team have had students abroad this semester in Europe, Australia, Hong Kong, South Korea and the USA (as at 19.03.21).
 Global circumstances change rapidly in the current landscape, so destinations are constantly under review.

 2. I am a current University of Aberdeen student and am abroad on exchange or Erasmus – should I be returning home due to the impact of Covid?